Straits of Mackinac submarine transmission cables

-ATC is conducting an underwater inspection of all six ATC cables using a remotely operated underwater vehicle (ROV) which captures visual imagery of the cables.
+ATC completed underwater inspections of all six ATC cables using a remotely operated underwater vehicle (ROV) which captures visual imagery of the cables.

-The Unified Command continues to conduct air, marine and on-shore observations with trained spotters to detect any signs of sheen from the fluid release or ongoing activities.
-The Coast Guard reports no sheen or indications of pollution have been detected.
+The Unified Command conducted air, marine and on-shore observations with trained spotters to detect any signs of sheen from the fluid release or ongoing activities.
+The Coast Guard reported no sheen and detected no indication of pollution.